-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Photo Gallery » Photos by Regions and Topics » Asian-American and Pacific Islander Heritage Month » Asian-American and Pacific Islander Heritage Month 2013 » Asian-American and Pacific Islander Heritage Month 2013: Stacey Phengvath
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » Asian-American and Pacific Islander Heritage Month » Asian-American and Pacific Islander Heritage Month 2013 » Asian-American and Pacific Islander Heritage Month 2013: Stacey Phengvath

 Stacey Phengvath is a first-generation American born in Connecticut, where her family resettled as refugees from Laos.
 She serves in the U.S. Foreign Service as an office management specialist.
 Stacey’s current assignment is at Embassy Tel Aviv (Israel) where she supports the economic section.
 Stacey’s next assignment is Shenyang, China.
 Prior to joining the Foreign Service, she interned with the Department of State in the Bureau of Human Resources, Office of Student Programs.

 Stacey contributed to the State Department’s commemoration of refugee employees on the 60th anniversary of the Refugee Convention, by submitting a short narrative about her family’s immigration experience.
 Her story was posted on the Department’s DipNote blog.

 Stacey completed her undergraduate degree in sociology at the University of Connecticut.
 Stacey is fluent in Lao and Thai and aspires to serve at Embassy Vientiane in the future.

 The Office of Website Management, Bureau of Public Affairs, manages this site as a portal for information from the U.S. State Department.

 External links to other Internet sites should not be construed as an endorsement of the views or privacy policies contained therein.